jalonso-csic/Grapes/README.md

 ## Citation

-If you use or adapt these workflows, please cite the associated publication once available and acknowledge the original repository.
+If you use or adapt these workflows, please cite the software record:

+**Alonso, J. (2026). _Grapes: MATLAB workflows for hyperspectral modelling, LODO robustness, VIP interpretability, and multispectral design_ (v1.0.1) [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.19105661**

+The associated publication citation can be added once formally available.

 ---